California lawsuit against Chinese tech giant raises a thorny question: Can the plaintiffs remain anonymous?

 In an emailed reply, Wang laid out his concerns.
 Even if the plaintiffs and defendants struck a protective order requiring Tencent to keep secret the plaintiffs’ identities, the Chinese authorities could still force the company to turn over the information, Wang argued.

-Among other things, China’s 2017 National Intelligence Law requires all citizens and organizations to assist the intelligence authorities, he noted in a March 19 email, and asked Tencent to explain how it would handle this obligation.
+Among other things, China’s 2017 National Intelligence Law requires all citizens and organizations to assist the intelligence authorities, he noted in a March 19 email and asked Tencent to explain how it would handle this obligation.

-Matthew Kahn, a lawyer for Tencent at Gibson Dunn in San Francisco, replied to say that the court would eventually “require plaintiffs to identify themselves in some fashion to Tencent.”
+Matthew Kahn, a lawyer for Tencent at Gibson Dunn in San Francisco, replied that the court would eventually “require plaintiffs to identify themselves in some fashion to Tencent.”

 “You have identified no reason beyond speculation to believe the harms laid out in your email would ever occur,” Kahn added.
 “We also are unaware of any authority for the proposition that the mere existence of a non-California government’s power to conduct investigations is sufficient basis to hide the identities of plaintiffs from defendants in a California court.”